Skip to contents

 Installing and loading R packages

 You will need to install the rsyncrosim R package, either using CRAN or from the rsyncrosim GitHub repository.
 Versions of rsyncrosim are available for both Windows and Linux.
-You may need to install the raster and rgdal packages from CRAN as well.
+You may need to install the terra package from CRAN as well.

 In a new R script, load the necessary packages.
-This includes the rsyncrosim and raster R packages.
+This includes the rsyncrosim and terra R packages.

 # Load R packages